weblicht/curb/src/components/DataContainer/README.md

 is unique for the entire application.
 This is because the state for each data container is managed in Redux using its `id`.

+<a id="control-props"></a>
-If an `id` is specified, the container will automatically receive these additional props:
+If an `id` is specified, the container will automatically receive these additional *control* props:

   - `choose`
   - `unchoose`
   - `select`
   - `unselect`

-These are callbacks that accept an item ID, and emit a Redux action to indicate that a particular item in the container has been (un)chosen or (un)selected.
+These are callbacks that accept an item ID, and dispatch a Redux action to indicate that a particular item in the container has been (un)chosen or (un)selected.
 They will be passed on to the rendering component.